PRACTICAL ASPECTS OF THE

 If it must pay a superior tax to the one recognized by the government, this greater value must be added to the material; if the expenses are not perfectly identifiable they enter as indirect expenses of manufacture.

-Each company will use the system of costing as more recommendable for its specific situation, considering the advantages and disadvantages to each one of the methods enunciated previously.
+Each company will use the system of costing as more recommendable for its specific situation, considering the advantages and disadvantages of each one of the methods enunciated previously.

 If the losses appear by managing faults they are considered a cost; if by inherent causes to the product or the process, on costs of the product, and in the other cases, they can be treated as indirect expenses of manufacture.